andialbrecht/sentry-comments/docs/index.rst

 sentry-comments is an extension for Sentry to add comments to events.

-Comments show up within a new panel on the event page:
+Comments show up as a new action on the event page:

 .. image:: img/event.png
    :width: 90%